DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-interops/README.md

 # Interoperability

+## Introduction

+The Interoperability Service operates as a single standalone micro service.
+It periodically connects to the Federation Gateway Service to exchange any new keys from and to the `dpppt-backend-sdk-ws`-Database.
+The service uses mTLS to connect to the Federation Gateway and a default database connector to connect to the database.

+Hence, the service needs the capability to connect to external services.
+Further, in order for mTLS to work, the connection _MUST_ either _NOT_ be proxied (peer to peer connection), or the load balancer used _MUST_ support establishing mTLS connection based on certificate finger/thumb prints.

+Further, as the `dpppt-backend-sdk-ws` the Interoperability Service needs access to the database storing the EN-Keys.
 ## Federation Gateway Options
 As for the `dpppt-backend-sdk-ws` different configuration classes provide the option to parameterize the runtime behavior of the interoperability service.